VenalityXT/Python-Fundamentals/README.md

 ## Final Thoughts

 This guide isn’t meant to teach Python from the ground up.
-It’s meant to make you **dangerous quickly** — to give you the expressive tools that experienced engineers use by default.
+It’s meant to make you **dangerous quickly** by giving you the expressive tools that experienced engineers use by default.

 Use these patterns as your baseline.
 Everything you build from here becomes clearer, cleaner, and more maintainable.